MaddyGuthridge/COMP6080_Notes/Other stuff/ui/user interface.md

-User interfaces are the interfaces that people use to interact with software.
+User interfaces (UIs) are the interfaces that people use to interact with software.

 ## UI vs UX
 - UI focuses on how the app looks (fonts, layout, and other pretty-pretty things)